Olivier-Boudeville/us-web/doc/us-certificates.rst

 Rather than using a standalone ACME agent such as the standard one, ``certbot``, we prefer driving everything from Erlang, for a better control and periodical renewal (see the scheduler provided by `US-Common <https://github.com/Olivier-Boudeville/us-common/blob/master/src/class_USScheduler.erl>`_).

-Various libraries exist for that in Erlang, the most popular one being probably `letsencrypt-erlang <https://github.com/gbour/letsencrypt-erlang>`_ (we also `forked <https://github.com/Olivier-Boudeville/letsencrypt-erlang>`_ it).
+Various libraries exist for that in Erlang, the most popular one being probably `letsencrypt-erlang <https://github.com/gbour/letsencrypt-erlang>`_; we `forked <https://github.com/Olivier-Boudeville/letsencrypt-erlang>`_ it, in order to support newer Erlang versions and to allow for *concurrent* certificate renewals (knowing that one certificate per virtual host will be needed).

-Three `action modes <https://github.com/gbour/letsencrypt-erlang#action-modes>`_ can be considered to interact with the Let's Encrypt infrastructure and solve its challenges.
+Three `action modes <https://github.com/gbour/letsencrypt-erlang#action-modes>`_ can be considered to interact with the Let's Encrypt infrastructure and to solve its challenges.
 As the US-Web server is itself a webserver, the ``slave`` mode is the most relevant here.

 For that, the `us_web_letsencrypt_handler <https://github.com/Olivier-Boudeville/us-web/blob/master/src/us_web_letsencrypt_handler.erl>`_ has been introduced.

-By default, thanks to the US-Web scheduler, certificates (which last for up to 90 days and cannot be renewed before 60 days are elapsed) will be renewed every 75 days (with some random jitter added to avoid synchronising too many certificate requests when having multiple virtual hosts, as they are done concurrently).
+By default, thanks to the US-Web scheduler, certificates (which last for up to 90 days and cannot be renewed before 60 days are elapsed) will be renewed every 75 days, with some random jitter added to avoid synchronising too many certificate requests when having multiple virtual hosts, as they are done concurrently.